kodecocodes/SC_JoshSteele/For Instructor/Contacts-01-MakeShowPick/README.md

     present(contactPicker, animated: true, completion: nil)
 ```

-If we were to run this now, we'd be able to see the contacts, but we wouldn't be able to select them and add them to our friends list.
-To fix that, we need to do 2 things - first, let's make an init method in the Friend class that takes in a CNContact
+If we were to run this now and tap on the plus button, we'd be able to see the contacts, but we wouldn't be able to select them and add them to our friends list.
+To fix that, we need to do 2 things - first, let's make an init method in the Friend struct that takes in a CNContact

 ```
 init(contact:CNContact) {